Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: Acknowledgement

 \section{Acknowledgement}

-This work is partly supported by the European Commission in SPATIAL (Grant no: 101021808) Academy of Finland in 6Genesis (Grant no. 318927), Science Foundation Ireland under CONNECT phase 2 (Grant no. 13/RC/2077\_P2) projects, and ADAPT Centre Phase 2 (Grant No., 13/RC/2106\_P2).
+This work is partly supported by the European Commission in SPATIAL (Grant no: 101021808) Academy of Finland in 6Genesis (Grant no. 318927), Science Foundation Ireland under CONNECT phase 2 (Grant no. 13/RC/2077\_P2) projects, ADAPT Centre Phase 2 (Grant No., 13/RC/2106\_P2), and Industry Fellowship (Grant No. 21/IRDIF/9839).

-\begin{IEEEbiography}[{ }]{Shen Wang}(Member, IEEE) is currently an Assistant Professor with the School of Computer Science, University College Dublin, Ireland.
-He received the M.Eng. degree from Wuhan University, China, and the Ph.D. degree from the Dublin City University, Ireland.
-Dr. Wang is a member of the IEEE and a reviewer of its major conferences and journals in intelligent transportation systems.
-His research interests include trajectory data mining and processing, connected autonomous vehicles, and explainable artificial intelligence. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Shen Wang}(Member, IEEE) is currently an Assistant Professor at the School of Computer Science, University College Dublin, Ireland.
+He received an M.Eng. degree from Wuhan University, China, and a Ph.D. degree from Dublin City University, Ireland.
+Dr. Wang is a member of the IEEE and has been involved with several EU projects as a co-PI, WP, and Task leader in big trajectory data streaming for air traffic control and trustworthy AI for intelligent cybersecurity systems.
+Some key industry partners of his applied research are IBM Research Brazil, Boeing Research and Technology Europe, and Huawei Ireland Research Centre.
+He is the recipient of the IEEE Intelligent Transportation Systems Society Young Professionals Travelling Fellowship 2022.
+His research interests include connected autonomous vehicles, explainable artificial intelligence, and security and privacy for mobile networks. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{M Atif Qureshi} is a Lecturer/Assistant Professor at Technological University Dublin, Ireland.
-He received a joint PhD in Computer Science from the National University of Ireland Galway (Ireland) and University of Milano-Bicocca (Italy), MS degree in Computer Science from Korea Advanced Institute of Science and Technology (South Korea), and BS in Computer Science from the University of Karachi (Pakistan).
+\begin{IEEEbiography}[{ }]{M. Atif Qureshi} is a Lecturer/Assistant Professor at Technological University Dublin, Ireland.
+He received a joint PhD in Computer Science from the National University of Ireland Galway (Ireland) and the University of Milano-Bicocca (Italy), an MS degree in Computer Science from Korea Advanced Institute of Science and Technology (South Korea), and a BS in Computer Science from the University of Karachi (Pakistan).
 His research interests include natural language processing, machine learning, disinformation space, and explainable artificial intelligence.
+Atif has contributed to various projects funded by Science Foundation Ireland and the Irish Research Council as principal investigator and technical lead for those funded by Enterprise Ireland and the EU calls and licensed an outcome to a leading media organisation of Ireland in the space of social media analytics.
 Atif is passionate about applied research focusing on the tight coupling of business needs and analytics to create value and impact. \end{IEEEbiography}